-- advanced notice of disruption to energy supply - help during a power cut, such as regular updates and hot meals - free quarterly meter readings if there is no one who can provide them for you - moving your meter to a more suitable position if you can't access it easily - free controls and adaptations to make your appliances or meter easier to use - arranging for your bills to be sent or copied to someone you nominate, such as a relative or carer, who can help you read or check them - issuing your bills in an alternative format, such as large print, braille or on CD - a password scheme to confirm that anyone who calls at your home saying they are from your energy company is genuine.
+- advanced notice of disruption to energy supply - help during a power cut, such as regular updates and hot meals - free quarterly meter readings if there's no one who can provide them for you - moving your meter to a more suitable position if you can't access it easily - free controls and adaptations to make your appliances or meter easier to use - arranging for your bills to be sent or copied to someone you nominate, such as a relative or carer, who can help you read or check them - issuing your bills in an alternative format, such as large print, braille or on CD - a password scheme to confirm that anyone who calls at your home saying they are from your energy company is genuine.

-To make sure you get as many of these services as possible, make sure you join all the available registers.
-This means contacting both of your suppliers, if you have different suppliers for gas and electricity, and the network operators for your area to see what's available.
+To get as many of these services as possible, make sure you join all the available registers.
+This means contacting your gas and electricity suppliers, as well as the network operators for your area to see what's available.

 You can register for free additional support from water companies in England and Wales.
 Contact your water company for more information.
-In Northern Ireland, contact Northern Ireland Water (page 39).
+In Northern Ireland, contact Northern Ireland Water (page 41).

 Contact your energy supplier, or both suppliers, to find out how to register.
-They should also be able to tell you who your network operators are, or you can contact the Energy Networks Association (page 38).
-In Northern Ireland, contact the Consumer Council (page 37) for a list of the services offered by each supplier.
+They should also be able to tell you who your network operators are, or you can contact the Energy Networks Association (page 39).
+In Northern Ireland, contact the Consumer Council (page 39) for a list of the services offered by each supplier.